nsde/web/blog/discord-security-vs-whatsapp/page.md

         </tr>
     </tbody>
 </table>

+¹ This one isn't fully clear.
+While for example Sony has some shares and other programming libraries from third party companies are used, Discord is still pretty independent when it comes to financial topics.

 ## Conclusion
 Neither are really private & secure.
 WhatsApp claims it is, even though some of their practices are really questionable.
 I'd personally say **Discord is a bit less secure than WhatsApp**, but the best is to just avoid both of them if possible.